seanpm2001/interval/PRECISION.md

 ### Precision

-Computing the exact minimum precision verifying pseudo-injectivity is difficult for the $\atan2$ function, as it has two arguments and is non-linear.
+Computing the exact minimum precision verifying pseudo-injectivity is difficult for the $\textrm{atan2}$ function, as it has two arguments and is non-linear.
 We use the formula above to compute a sound precision, by applying the pseudo-injectivity closed formula on function $\atan$ and an input precision corresponding to the output precision of $\frac{y}{x}$.

 We were not able to verify that this solution is optimal.

-This is not the most satisfying solution, but since $\atan2$ is not a function that tends to be used a lot in Faust programs, the impact should be limited.
+This is not the most satisfying solution, but since $\textrm{atan2}$ is not a function that tends to be used a lot in Faust programs, the impact should be limited.

+## Atanh

+atanh is the reciprocal of the tanh (hyperbolic tangent) function.

 # Typology of functions